Kaushik-Dhruba/VEGA_assistant/README.md

 - Voice-Controlled: Speak and listen to your assistant using a microphone and speaker
 - Conversational Memory: Tracks previous interactions for coherent replies
 - Offline-Ready: Runs locally using Ollama—no cloud APIs or external calls
-- Custom Personality: Configured to act as "Vega"—helpful and playful
+- Custom Personality: Configure the personality of "Vega"

 ---